DataDog/kics/documentation/rules/terraform/aws/cloudwatch_log_group_not_encrypted.md

 }
 ```

-logs are stored unencrypted or with default encryption, making them vulnerable to unauthorized access if AWS accounts or storage is compromised.
 By specifying the `kms_key_id` attribute, you ensure that log data is encrypted with a customer-managed AWS KMS key, reducing the risk of data exposure.

 ## Compliant Code Examples